 Independent research at Brooks Applied Labs has produced an automated in-line pre-concentration method which separates the anionic metals from interfering salts.
-The method has undergone validation confirming the support for all prevalent molecular forms of selenium, arsenic, and chromium in natural aquatic systems to eliminate assumptions regarding method performance.
+The method has undergone validation confirming the support for all prevalent molecular forms of selenium in natural aquatic systems to eliminate assumptions regarding method performance.
 The inherent benefits to automated in-line pre-concentration techniques equates to fewer re-analyses, fewer assumptions, superior accuracy and precision, all at a reduced cost compared to bench scale preparation techniques.

 The new analytical method Brooks Applied Labs is offering is another testament to our devotion to science, our level of understanding about how our results are applied, as well as our desire to meet the data objectives of our clients.
-Contact us today to identify how partnering with Brooks Applied Labs can help you meet your current and future analytical needs for regulatory compliance, ecological modeling, and other investigations associated with selenium, arsenic, and chromium.
+Contact us today to identify how partnering with Brooks Applied Labs can help you meet your current and future analytical needs for regulatory compliance, ecological modeling, and other investigations associated with selenium.